For more information on the Food Bank of the Hudson Valley or to ask a question not listed below please contact us at email@example.com

 Tell me more about your operations…

-The Food Bank of the Hudson Valley is an independent, 501(c)(3) non-profit organization that employs a dedicated staff and involves hundreds of volunteers in its work to feed hungry people.
+The Food Bank of the Hudson Valley employs a dedicated staff and involves hundreds of volunteers in its work to feed hungry people.
 The Food Bank serves agencies in six counties (Orange, Ulster, Dutchess, Sullivan, Putnam and Rockland) in the lower Hudson Valley area.
 We are not a government agency, and in fact, do not receive government money for our day-to-day operations, although we do administer certain government food programs.

 What other programs do you have?

-The Food Bank operates several programs which provide food for member agencies:
+The Food Bank operates several programs which provide resources for member agencies:

 - Hunger Prevention & Nutrition Assistance Program (HPNAP) – New York State program administered by the Food Bank in its service region.
 HPNAP provides funds for the Food Bank to supply food and operating support to participating emergency feeding programs